The EU must serve up a better CAP!

 Nonetheless, a common agricultural policy remains crucial.
 Farming not only produces our food, but many other public goods on which we rely: preserving the landscape, creating dynamic rural areas, maintaining a diversity of culinary traditions and maintaining soil quality.
 These services are not reflected in the very low selling price of produce.
 A common policy can strengthen a collective effort to cultivate food sovereignty, protect the environment, tackle the climate crisis and restore biodiversity.

 The CAP thus needs a major, in-depth reform to win back its legitimacy as a public budget.
 It must become a policy at the service of all farmers, but also of all Europeans.
 To get there, blind financial support, uncoupled to good farming practice must be abandoned, and room made for a ‘public money for public goods’ approach.
 This implicates taking a more holistic approach on food production and consumption, integrating the CAP into a Common Food Policy and refocusing all actions on the transition to sustainable and fair agri-food systems.

 The Common Agricultural Policy (CAP) is a European Union policy dedicated to agriculture and rural development.
-It was implemented 1962 and was the first budgetary item of the EU.
+It was implemented in 1962 and has a long history since.
 At that time, it aimed at developing agricultural production to feed the European people after the end of the Second World War, a goal it quickly achieved.
-However, the steady increase of European production has led to perverse overproduction now.
+However, this has led to perverse overproduction today.